Hand-strained miso soup, Tokyo coffee and traditional Japanese fare in West Melbourne.

 Although the interior of the cafe is clean and light, the menu is hearty and traditional — and definitely not 'fusion'.
 "I really don't like doing fusion," says Okada.
 "We wanted to focus on home cooking and Japanese soul food that has been passed down through generations."

 The result of that is a menu that centres on onigiri (also called omusubi): triangles of rice wrapped in nori and served with a variety of toppings.
-Try out the classic miso (shiso-miso, $5.80), salted salmon (sha-ke, $4.80) or plum (ume, $4.50) for something on the lighter side, or, if you're hungrier, the slow-cooked pork belly with ginger, garlic and spring onion (negi-shio, $14.80) and the smashed tuna with avocado and Japanese mayonnaise (negi-toro, $16.80).
+Try out the classic miso (shiso-miso, $6), salted salmon (sha-ke, $5.80) or plum (ume, $5) for something on the lighter side.

-Once you've ordered your onigiri, add some osozai (side dishes) — our top picks are the smashed tofu with shiitake and shimeji mushrooms ($4.50), the sweet pumpkin soy ($5) and the fried lotus root chips ($5.50).
+Once you've ordered your onigiri, add some osozai (side dishes) — our top picks are the smashed tofu with shiitake and shimeji mushrooms ($5), the sweet soy glazed potato ($6) and the fried lotus root chips ($4.50).

 Still peckish?
 279 also has a range of Japanese sweets on offer — most notably, its mochinuts ($6).
 A cross between mochi and doughnuts, these baked goods are made with tapioca and rice flour, which gives them a springy, slightly chewy texture.
 To get one, though, you'll need to get there early — they're usually sold out by lunchtime.
-Other sweet options include the roasted tea tiramisu ($11) and the yuzu jelly ($9).
+Other sweet options include the roasted matcha tiramisu ($11) and the latte dorayaki pancake ($6.50).

 Like the food, the coffee is strictly Japanese.
 Sit at one of the countertops — drowning in morning light — and order a coffee made on Fuglen Tokyo beans, which are imported straight from the capital.